 KPMG Partner Dominic Pelligana is adamant that a succession plan is vital for a sustainable business model.
-Presenting his discussion, ‘Private Enterprise: Identifying the Succession Pipeline’, at the Australian Governance Summit 2016 on March 4, he said both owners and boards must face this issue.
+Presenting his discussion and boards must face this issue.

 “Succession planning is about developing a pool of capable leaders…get people wrong and you put the business’s ability to perform at risk,” he said.

 In its simplest form, strategic planning involves setting a clear plan and then aligning an organisation to execute that plan.
 That is, it requires a plan and capability.

 It is also important to understand and align where the owners, the board and management believe the organisation is in its lifecycle, and the leadership style required.
 Only then can it have a meaningful conversation in relation to strategic planning and developing and/or acquiring the capabilities (succession planning) required to execute the plan at the board and/or management levels.

 Pelligana described succession as the orderly transfer of management (the CEO), control (the board) and equity (ownership) to the next generation.